Barney Poole: Professional career

-Poole was originally drafted by the New York Giants of the National Football League in the 1945 NFL draft.
+Poole was originally drafted by the New York Giants in the sixth round of the National Football League in the 1945 NFL draft.
 Many collegiate football stars were drafted that year, as NFL teams sought to secure players whose draft rights were affected by military service.
 When Poole debated his professional football career prior to the 1947 season, the Giants retained his NFL player rights.

 After exhausting his college eligibility following the 1948 college football season, Poole passed up a chance to play with his brothers on the Giants.
 Instead, he signed a three-year, $40,000 contract with the Brooklyn-New York Yankees of the upstart All-American Football Conference (AAFC), who had drafted him in the 1948 AAFC draft.

 Poole began his professional career with the Yankees as a defensive end, before a short stint as an offensive end during his rookie season.
 Poole and the Yankees only lasted one season, finishing 8-4.
 The AAFC merged with the NFL following the 1949 season, and although some teams joined the new league, the Yankees folded and ceased operations.

 Poole was sent to the NFL's New York Yanks (formerly the New York Bulldogs), where he spent the 1950 and 1951 NFL seasons.
 Poole continued to play both offensive and defensive end, while focusing more on defense.
 Poor play and attendance led the Yanks to fold following the 1951 season.

 The Yank's assets and players were sent to the expansion Dallas Texans.
 Poole joined the Texans for their lone season in Dallas.
 The Texan's fate ended in dissolution, as the team's owners abandoned the team midway through the 1952 season.
 The assets and players of the Texans were sent to the newly-formed Baltimore Colts.